Konstantin Kalinin

 So we got specific about what we actually wanted:

-Who’s waiting, how long they’ve been waiting, what’s blocked, what’s repeating. - Drafts, not autopilot
+1. One place to see what’s outstanding.
+Who’s waiting, how long they’ve been waiting, what’s blocked, what’s repeating.

-A lot of support work is not solving the issue — it’s narrating the issue: summaries, handoffs, follow-ups, status checks, internal updates.
+4. Less “support theater.”
+A lot of support work is pure narration: summaries, handoffs, follow-ups, status checks, internal updates.
 Useful, but soul-crushing.

 That last one is where the real time went.
 When we measured it, roughly 80% of the time we ended up saving came from eliminating the busywork around support: chasing, summarizing, and patching knowledge gaps after the fact.

 Once we defined the problem that way, the shape of the solution became obvious.
-We didn’t need a chatbot.
+A chatbot would’ve missed the point.
 We needed an ops layer that could do four jobs consistently:

 A human stays in the loop anywhere the customer can see the result.

-Let’s define OpenClaw in plain English, because the internet currently swings between “this is the future” and “this thing will eat your laptop.”
-Both camps have a point.
+There are two camps on OpenClaw online: “this is the future” and “this thing will eat your laptop.”
+Both have a point.

-At its core, OpenClaw is a self-hosted agent runtime + message router.
+At its core, OpenClaw is a self-hosted agent runtime and message router.
 You run it on your own infrastructure, connect it to the channels you already live in (for example, email and chat apps), and it can read context, plan steps, call tools, and draft or execute actions.
-The headline promise on the project site is basically: “the AI that actually does things — from your chat app.”
+The headline promise on the project site is basically: “the AI that actually does things, right from your chat app.”

-Under the hood, it’s structured like a gateway/daemon that maintains connections and exposes an API to clients (Mac app / CLI / admin UI), which is exactly the kind of architecture you want if you’re building repeatable “ops workflows,” not one-off prompts.
+Under the hood, it’s structured like a gateway/daemon that maintains connections and exposes an API to clients (Mac app, CLI, admin UI), which is exactly the architecture you want for repeatable “ops workflows,” the kind that outlast a one-off prompt.

 If you’re curious how we think about speeding up delivery without turning engineering into a prompt casino, here’s our take on AI-accelerated app development.

-Because our goal wasn’t to “automate replies.”
-It was to install a support operating system.
+Our goal was to install a support operating system.

 OpenClaw gave us three things that mattered:

-Support starts in email and ends in… Slack threads, docs PRs, internal notes, and follow-ups.
+Support starts in email and sprawls into Slack threads, docs PRs, internal notes, and follow-ups.
 OpenClaw is designed to sit across those surfaces and coordinate actions through a single agent loop.

 For healthcare-adjacent workflows, “where does this run and what can it see?” isn’t a philosophical question.
-Self-hosting doesn’t magically make something compliant, but it does let you enforce your access rules, logging, and review gates instead of hoping a black-box SaaS bot behaves.
+Self-hosting won’t make you compliant on its own.
+What it does buy you is control: your access rules, your logging, your review gates, instead of hoping a black-box SaaS bot behaves.

 Support is a chain of steps: check inbox → find relevant docs → draft response → log state → notify human → propose doc patch.
 OpenClaw’s whole reason to exist is orchestrating multi-step work across tools.

-OpenClaw can execute actions — which is also why it’s getting headlines for being risky if you run it like a YOLO Roomba on your production accounts.
-There’s been recent coverage of agent safety and marketplace/plugin risks, including malicious extensions and automation gone wrong.
+OpenClaw can execute actions, which is also why it’s getting headlines for being risky if you run it like a YOLO Roomba on your production accounts.
+There’s been recent coverage of agent safety and marketplace and plugin risks, including malicious extensions and automation gone wrong.

 So we ran it with one hard constraint: